Gnkgo/summaries/computer-networks/cn_summary.md

 Long:
 - risk of frequent quality switches, ath the price of having less reactivity to bandwidth fluctuations and higher risk of rebuffering
 - DASH architecture, a chunk is playable once it has been completely downloaded.
 We would have to wait until whole video is downloaded before playing

+## HTTP
+- stateless protocol

+## Linear Programming
+- all finite linear programs are solvable in polynomial time
+- general space of integer linear programs is NP hard
+    - This does not mean that ever problem that can be expressed an ILP is hard

 ## Byte Stuffing